• Skip to primary navigation

 Jump to Recipe

-Sausage and Summer Squash Casserole is perfect side dish to serve at your holiday potluck, family reunion, or backyard bbq!
-The sausage is optional but to me it sets it apart from all other squash casseroles and I even eat it as a main dish!
+This easy Sausage Squash Casserole recipe is the perfect vegetable side dish to serve at your holiday potluck, family reunion, or backyard bbq!
+The sausage is optional but to me it sets it apart from all other squash and zucchini squash casserole recipes.
+Make it with yellow or zucchini squash or a mixture of both!

-I made a couple of changes to my Sausage Squash in July and made it Keto diet-friendly for my tv morning show segments.
-Check out these links to ABC 33/40's Talk of Alabama with Wendell Edwards and Sarah Snyder and WBRC Fox6 Good Day Alabama.
+Check out these video links to ABC 33/40's Talk of Alabama and WBRC Fox6 Good Day Alabama.

 Wedell Edwards Sarah Snyder Kathleen Phillips Talk of Alabama Keto Sausage Squash Casserole

-I'm sad I forgot to get a pic with Mike Dubberly and Janice Rogers at Good Day Alabama.
-Here's a pic of the Sausage Squash Casserole for that segment.
+I'm sad I forgot to get a pic with Mike Dubberly and Janice Rogers for the Good Day Alabama video.

 Squash Sausage Casserole in blue oval dish; spoon in dish; on read napkin